NutrientInstitute/protein-quality-hub/README.md

 This repository contains the resources used to run the [Protein Quality Hub app](https://nutrientinstitute.shinyapps.io/ProteinQualityHub/).
 The code used to generate the app can be found in the [app.R](https://github.com/NutrientInstitute/protein-quality-hub/blob/main/app.R) file; additional information on specific data files and variables can be found in the [data dictionary](https://github.com/NutrientInstitute/protein-quality-hub/blob/main/Data%20Dictionary.pdf).

-**Please note that this project is actively under development and data is subject to change prior to a full release.**